 Conservation

 Sharks are among the most threatened vertebrates on the planet, with many populations in decline globally due to overfishing.
-Atlantic Shark Expeditions (ASE) is committed to supporting shark research and conservation.
+Atlantic Shark Expeditions (ASE) is committed to supporting shark research and conservation, while operating sustainably.

 Research has demonstrated that dive experiences with sharks can lead to pro-conservation behavioral changes in people.
 ASE expeditions are designed to shift negative public perceptions of sharks as well as enhance public understanding and appreciation of sharks.
 By providing guests with opportunities to experience sharks in the wild, ASE expeditions aims to help promote awareness, knowledge, appreciation, and conservation of sharks.
 Our expeditions also help demonstrate sharks are worth more alive than dead.